SecurityTokenStandard/EIP-Spec/EIP-PFT.md

 #### sendByTranche

-By extending the ERC777 standard, and providing a default tranche (through `getDefaultTranches`) it is possible to send tokens (from default branches).
+By extending the ERC777 standard, and providing a default tranche (through `getDefaultTranches`) it is possible to send tokens (from default tranches).
 To send tokens from a specific tranche, the `sendByTranche` function can be used.

 For permissioned tokens, this function may check that the transfer is valid based on:
   - the `_tranche` value